Elkay44/skymirror_website_clone/skymirror/business-plan-docs/INTERNSHIP_PROGRAM_SUMMARY.md

-# SkyMirror Internship Program - Implementation Summary
+# Skymirror Internship Program - Implementation Summary

 ## Executive Summary

-The SkyMirror Internship Program has been completely redesigned as a **6-month professional development initiative** (extendable to 12 months) that transforms talented individuals into production-ready software engineers and Academy instructors.
+The Skymirror Internship Program has been completely redesigned as a **6-month professional development initiative** (extendable to 12 months) that transforms talented individuals into production-ready software engineers and Academy instructors.

 **Created:** December 29, 2024
 **Status:** Ready for Implementation